joshcanhelp/josh-to-11/input/symlinked/posts/2009-08-13-understanding-the-basics-of-google-analytics.md

 ---
-title: "Google Analytics Basics"
+title: Google Analytics Basics
-excerpt: "Knowing what pages are the most popular, what keywords people are using to find you, and where people are going paint a picture about your customers."
+excerpt: 'Knowing what pages are the most popular, what keywords people are using to find you, and where people are going paint a picture about your customers.'
-modified: 2016-10-20 16:44:18
+modified: 2016-10-20T16:44:18.000Z
-tags: ["Analytics", "Site Optimization", "SEO"]
-featured_img:
 wpid: 983
+tags:
+  - Analytics
+  - Site Optimization
+  - SEO
+featured_img: null
 ---